Table of Contents

 }

-Note that all configuration names must be UPPER_CASE per the django settings convention.
+All configuration items must be uppercase, following the Django settings convention.

 Search Expiration Service